History of Sarasota, Florida: 21st century

 On September 11, 2001, President George W. Bush was reading The Pet Goat in Emma E. Booker Elementary School when he was informed of the attacks on the World Trade Center in Manhattan.
 Mohamed Atta and co-conspirator Marwan al-Shehhi, who piloted the hijacked jets, undertook part of their pilot training during 2000 at the Sarasota-Bradenton Airport through the former Jones Aviation facility that was located in Manatee County.

 Sarasota became identified as an epicenter of the 2008 real estate crash.
 It followed financial credit problems that began with pedatory lending practices that resulted in mortgages failing during massive real estate speculation that began in the late 1990s and the situation escalating dramatically during the early 2000s.
 Once the values of the properties began to fall the mortgages purchased with consideration of "equity value" derived from the rapid speculative increases in property values, became problematic.
 The properties were no longer worth the value of the mortgages, some by great differences.
 This occurred nationwide and in other countries as well.

-2010s

 In 2010, an island in Sarasota was renamed temporarily to "Google Island" in an attempt to get Google Fiber installed in the city.

 In January 2017, an estimated 10,000 protesters marched across the John Ringling Causeway in solidarity with woman's organizations around the world.
 The protest was one of the largest in Sarasota's history.

+On September 28, 2022, Hurricane Ian made landfall in the State of Florida.
+The Category 5 hurricane had a 200-mile wind field that caused winds exceeding 85 miles per hour within Sarasota County.
+The county suffered 10 fatalities due to the storm, making it the second highest county for casualties behind Lee County.